-In design, there is also a hierarchy.
-People often call it a visual hierarchy.
+There is also a hierarchy in design, and people often call it a visual hierarchy.
 But what is meant by visual hierarchy?

 Before we know more about visual hierarchy, we need to know about visual weight.
 It is thought that every design element in a particular design has a specific weight which is known as visual weight.